 Getting a Copy of IDEA

 IDEA has both statutes and regulations.
-The IDEA statute is the governing legislation - the language of the law - and the regulations are an explanation of how the law is to be enacted.
+The IDEA statute is the governing legislation – the language of the law – and the regulations are instructions on how the law is to be enacted.
 The law explains what conditions exist; the regulations explain how these conditions are applied.
 For more information, visit http://idea.ed.gov.

 FERPA & Section 504

-In brief, the Family Educational Rights and Privacy Act (FERPA) protects the privacy of a student's educational records and outlines inspection and release of information.
-Section 504 of the Rehabilitation Act protects the civil rights of persons with disabilities.
-It prohibits discrimination against a person with a disability by an agency receiving federal funds.
-Students who are defined as “handicapped” but do not require special education services (such as those students served under IDEA) can be provided with a 504 plan.
-An excellent comparison between IDEA and Section 504 can be found at www.ldonline.org/article/6086.
+In brief, the Family Educational Rights and Privacy Act (FERPA) protects the privacy of a student’s educational records and outlines rules for inspection and release of information.
+Section 504 of the Rehabilitation Act protects the civil rights of persons with disabilities, prohibiting discrimination against a person with a disability by an agency receiving federal funds.
+Students who are defined as “handicapped” but do not require special education services (such as those served under IDEA) can be provided with a 504 plan.
+An excellent comparison between IDEA and Section 504 can be found here at WETA’s LD Online.

 Elementary and Secondary Education Act (ESEA)

-The Elementary and Secondary Education Act (ESEA) is the primary law governing education generally and has major impacts on education for students with disabilities.
-Originally enacted in 1964, ESEA has been the legislative vehicle for most educational policy changes and is the means of federal funding of schools.
-This act is reauthorized and the most recent reauthorization was the No Child Left Behind Act (NCBL).
+The Elementary and Secondary Education Act (ESEA) is the primary law governing education generally, and it has major impacts on education for students with disabilities.
+Originally enacted in 1965, ESEA has been the legislative vehicle for most educational policy changes and federal funding of schools.
+This act is reauthorized; the most recent reauthorization was the No Child Left Behind Act (NCLB).

-NCLB, the Alternate Assessment based on Alternative Achievement Standards (AA-AAS), was created as a state alternate assessment taken by students with the most significant cognitive disabilities.
-At some point in their academic experience, the majority of students with the most significant cognitive disabilities take this assessment instead of the regular state assessment—some as early as 3rd grade.
-Regulations under NCLB allow a certain number of the proficient and advanced scores on these tests to be used to help schools, local education agencies (LEAs) and states meet performance targets based on the percent of students who are proficient in math, language arts and science.
+Under NCLB, the Alternate Assessment based on Alternative Achievement Standards (AA-AAS), was created as a state alternate assessment taken by students with the most significant cognitive disabilities.
+At some point in their academic experience, the majority of students with the most significant cognitive disabilities take this assessment instead of the regular state assessment — some as early as 3rd grade.
+NCLB regulations allow a certain number of the proficient and advanced scores on these tests to help schools, local education agencies (LEAs) and states meet performance targets based on the percent of students who are proficient in math, language arts and science.

-On March 13, the Obama Administration released its blueprint for revising the Elementary and Secondary Education Act (ESEA), which would ask states to adopt college- and career-ready standards and reward schools for producing dramatic gains in student achievement.
+On March 13, 2010 the Obama Administration released its blueprint for revising the Elementary and Secondary Education Act (ESEA); this plan asks states to adopt college- and career-ready standards and reward schools for producing dramatic gains in student achievement.
 As of August 2013, 40 states and the District of Columbia have received waivers from certain NCLB requirements “in exchange for rigorous and comprehensive State-developed plans designed to improve educational outcomes for all students, close achievement gaps, increase equity, and improve the quality of instruction.”

 The Autism Society is working with the Collaboration to Promote Self-Determination on policy recommendations for the upcoming reauthorization of ESEA, which would include a focus to ensure that students taking Alternative Assessments are not denied access to the general curriculum, and other goals promoting the rights of students with disabilities.